 Always ensure that you clean the area thoroughly too.
 Bleach or vinegar are good products to use to clean up the area where you found the droppings.

 If you see lots of mice droppings, then you still have a mouse infestation… time for some DIY pest control!

 4. No More Gnawed Items

 If you have mice in your home, they will chew items regularly.
-If you take note of all the items as you find them, you can easily identify any new items that may have been chewed.
+If you take note of all the items as you find them, you can easily identify any new items that a mouse may have chewed.

 5. The Odor Has Gone

 It is fair to say that mice come with a very distinctive odor.
 It is even worse when you stumble upon a dead mouse!

 To clear up the odor associated with mice infestation, you will need to go through your house and clean up any evidence of mouse urine and droppings.